 III.
 Measuring the Business benefit

-If you’ve taken into account all the above pointers, great!
+If you’ve taken into account all the above pointers to create a strong lead magnet, great!
 Now, it’s time to measure.

 36.Track your best (or all) tools and marketing initiatives!